Your landlord has to do anything your tenancy agreement says they have to do, also generally responsible for keeping in repair.

 If the Landlord does not accept that repairs are necessary, we will instruct a Surveyor to visit your property and prepare a report which will set out all of the repairs that need to be done.

-For more information please give us a call at the practice and we'll talk you through the options available to you.
+For more information on housing repair compensation claims, please give us a call at the practice and we’ll talk you through the options available to you.